-- Medium boards are great all-around boards (9 to 12 feet)
+- Medium boards are great all-around boards (9–12ft.)

-- Long boards are great for racing or touring (12 to 14 feet)
+- Long boards are great for racing or touring (12–14ft.)

 A 3-fin cluster gives you options to change the way your board tracks and turns.
 You can remove the centre fin, or both the side fins, or swap them out for different heights and shapes to tune the way your board responds when you’re racing in rougher waters or cutting across the face of a steep wave.

 A quad is a 4-fin set-up for surfing, and creates a looser feeling when you’re turning on a wave compared to a 3-fin (“thruster”) configuration.

 Extreme heat and cold can cause the board to expand and contract, possibly weakening it.
 Store it in a cool, shaded place when you’re not using it.
 If you’re leaving it out on the beach during a break, store it with the traction surface (the part you stand on) facing the ground.
 That way it won’t be frying hot when you step on it.

 Yes.
 Unlike surfboards, SUPs are considered nautical vessels like kayaks or canoes.
 So, when you ride one in Canada, the Canadian Coast Guard (CCG) requires that you have a PFD with you.
 You don’t have to actually wear it, but it is to your benefit and safety if you do.
 An inflatable PFD worn on a belt around your waist is a common choice for SUP paddlers.
 It won’t interfere with your stroke and feels much less bulky than a vest-style flotation device.